Tongva

-The Tongva (/ˈtɒŋvə/ TONG-və) are an Indigenous people of California from the Los Angeles Basin and the Southern Channel Islands, an area covering approximately 4000 sqmi.
+The Tongva (/ˈtɒŋvə/ TONG-və) are an indigenous people of California from the Los Angeles Basin and the Southern Channel Islands, an area covering approximately 4000 sqmi.
 In the precolonial era, the people lived in as many as 100 villages and primarily identified by their village rather than by a pan-tribal name.
 During colonization, the Spanish referred to these people as Gabrieleño and Fernandeño, (Note: Alternate spellings include Gabrielino and Fernardino.) names derived from the Spanish missions built on their land: Mission San Gabriel Arcángel and Mission San Fernando Rey de España.
 (Note: The Spanish did not always differentiate among communities or ethnic groups.
 For example, the Spanish referred to both the Tongva in the San Fernando Valley and the nearby Tataviam people, who spoke a different language, as "Fernandeño," because they were covered by that mission.)
 Tongva is the most widely circulated endonym among the people, used by Narcisa Higuera in 1905 to refer to inhabitants in the vicinity of Mission San Gabriel.
 Some people who identify as direct lineal descendants of the people advocate the use of their ancestral name Kizh as an endonym.

-The Tongva, along with neighboring groups such as the Chumash, played an important role in the cultural and economic dynamics of the region at the time of European encounter.
+The Tongva, along with neighboring groups such as the Chumash, played an important role in the region's cultural and economic dynamics at the time of the European encounter.
 They had developed an extensive trade network through te'aats (plank-built boats).
 Their food and material culture was based on an Indigenous worldview that positioned humans as one strand in a web of life (as expressed in their creation stories).
 Over time, different communities came to speak distinct dialects of the Tongva language, part of the Takic subgroup of the Uto-Aztecan language family.
 There may have been five or more such languages (three on the southernmost Channel Islands and at least two on the mainland).

-European contact was first made in 1542 by Spanish explorer Juan Rodriguez Cabrillo, who was greeted at Santa Catalina by people in a canoe.
+European contact was first made in 1542 by Spanish explorer Juan Rodríguez Cabrillo, who was greeted at Santa Catalina by people in a canoe.
 The following day, Cabrillo and his men entered a large bay on the mainland, which they named Baya de los Fumos ("Bay of Smokes") because of the many smoke fires they saw there.
-The Indigenous people smoked their fish for preservation.
+Indigenous peoples smoked their fish to preserve it.
 This is commonly believed to be San Pedro Bay, near present-day San Pedro.